Abelsoftware123/Emoji-777/README.md

 payservice are not allowed to my software.

-licence and copyright 2025 Karim Abelsoftware123
+licence and copyright 2025 Abelsoftware123

 the script is personal sharing is forbidden! patent belong to Abelsoftware123 the Netherlands.